 So what is B-Roll?

 In any video sequence, you will have the main hero of the piece.
 The main message you want to convey.
 The key topic you want to explain.
 The new product you want to feature and explain the benefits of.
 Let’s call the footage you shoot for those requirements, the A-Roll.
 The trouble is, that may be very static.
 It may even be a monologue of you or an individual talking through a script.
-Once the viewer has watched that for more than a couple of minutes, even if you are really interesting, it can start to get monotonous.
-That would be a fail!
+Once the viewer has watched that for more than a couple of minutes, even if you are really interested, it can start to get monotonous.
+That would be a failure!

 You need to break up the sequence with some footage that changes the focus.
 That gives the video some dramatic impact or explains the topic from another angle, literally.
 In a sense, you a distracting the viewers with dramatic impact and it is all part of the art of storytelling.

 B-Roll is essentially a range of secondary footage you gather on the related topic, that you can use to fill the story or sequence.
 To provide some variety in the course of the video.

 It is all about gathering some extra footage you can use to add impact and explain your topic visually, which ideally adds to the telling of the real story.